FACULTY & STAFF

 How can I adapt exiting activities for use online delivery?

-Though there is more to designing an effective online class than substitution instructional activites, this can be a helpful approach in the event of an unexpected campus emergency.
+Though there is more to designing an effective online class than substitution instructional activities, this can be a helpful approach in the event of an unexpected campus emergency.
 The table below shows common instructional activities and online approaches that can approximate the experience.

 |Instructional Activity||Online Approaches|